 - Article 3 1.
 Submissions prescribed by Articles 4 and 12 of the Bylaws and paragraph 2, Articles 1 of this arrangement shall be as prescribed in the following paragraphs. - 2.
 The thesis contents list must include the academic papers only for which the candidate was the first author in order of their publication, and papers being submitted or prepared to be submitted may not be included.
 (Oral presentations are not admissible.) - 3.
 Thesis abstracts for preliminary and main examination are to be in Japanese if the author is a Japanese national.
 (This applies even if the thesis itself is written in a foreign language.)
 International students may write these abstracts in English. - 4.
 Academic papers, etc shall be as follows. - (1) Academic papers shall be published or accepted for publication in peer-reviewed academic journals or academic journals of an equivalent standing. - (2) The prospective graduates must have at least two academic papers.
 The acceptance certificates shall be accepted at the time of applying for the main examination.
-The candidates applying for conferral of the degree by submitting a graduate thesis must have at least three academic papers.
-The acceptance certificates must be attached at the time of applying for the preliminary examination.
-However, if the candidate who has completed the course requirements and gained the necessary credits then left the Graduate School submits a graduation thesis at the time when the thesis examination can be completed within 3 years after leaving the school, the candidate must have at least two academic papers and the acceptance certificate shall be accepted at the time of applying for the main examination.
+However, if academic papers are expected to be accepted by the time of preliminary approval for establishing the screening committee at the department heads committee, the application may be approved through discussions between the Dean of Graduate School and the principal supervising professor, etc.

-- (3) If the paper in item 1 above is jointly authored, then the candidate must be the first author and the written agreements of all the other authors must be attached in principle.
-However, if the written agreement cannot be provided because the joint author has died or cannot be located, the paper shall be proved on the responsibility of the principal supervising professor, etc. - (4) When the papers in the preceding item are joint papers with multiple first authors notified in the academic journals or equivalent publications, it is possible to include only one of them in the number of papers that have been published or accepted.
-However, it must be confirmed that the other first authors are not incorporating the same paper as their main paper for application for the degree. - (5) The preliminary examination committee shall evaluate whether the papers are in the academic journals as stipulated in item 1 and then report the results to the department heads committee. - 5.
+- (3) The candidates applying for conferral of the degree by submitting a Doctoral thesis must have at least three academic papers.
+The acceptance certificates must be attached at the time of applying for the preliminary examination. - (4) If the candidate who has completed the course requirements and gained the necessary credits then left the Graduate School submits a Doctoral thesis at the time when the thesis examination can be completed within 3 years after leaving the school, the candidate must have at least two academic papers and the acceptance certificate shall be accepted at the time of applying for the main examination.
+However, if academic papers are expected to be accepted by the time of preliminary approval for establishing the screening committee at the department heads committee, the application may be approved through discussions between the Dean of Graduate School and the principal supervising professor, etc. - (5) If the paper in item 1 above is jointly authored, then the candidate must be the first author and the written agreements of all the other authors must be attached in principle.
+However, if the written agreement cannot be provided because the joint author has died or cannot be located, the paper shall be proved on the responsibility of the principal supervising professor, etc. - (6) When the papers in the preceding item are joint papers with multiple first authors notified in the academic journals or equivalent publications, it is possible to include only one of them in the number of papers that have been published or accepted.
+However, it must be confirmed that the other first authors are not incorporating the same paper as their main paper for application for the degree. - (7) The preliminary examination committee shall evaluate whether the papers are in the academic journals as stipulated in item 1 and then report the results to the department heads committee. - 5.
 The thesis for preliminary examination shall be the thesis for the conferral of the degree or the thesis draft.

 Article 4 1.
-The public presentation of the thesis as stipulated in Paragraph 2, Article 6, and Article 15 of the Bylaws must be done before the examination of the graduate thesis is completed.
+The public presentation of the thesis as stipulated in Paragraph 2, Article 6, and Article 15 of the Bylaws must be done before the examination of the Doctoral thesis is completed.